realpython/realpython-blog/2015/2015-06-17-handling-user-authentication-with-angular-and-flask.markdown

 So, when the `login()` function is fired, we set some initial values and then call `login()` from the `AuthService`, passing the user inputed email and password as arguments.
 The subsequent success or error is then handled and the DOM/view/template is updated appropriately.

-Did you notice how we logged the return value of `AuthService.isLoggedIn()` to the console?
-This is to ensure that the value is correct based on whether a user is logged in or out - `true` or `false`, respectively.

-Ready to test the first round-trip - client to server and then back again to client?
+Ready to test the first round-trip - *client to server and then back again to client*?

 Fire up the server and navigate to [http://localhost:5000/#/login](http://localhost:5000/#/login) in your browser.
 First, try logging in with the user credentials used to register earlier - e.g, `test@test.com` and `test`.
 If all went well, you should be redirected to the main URL.
 Next, try to log in using invalid credentials.
 You should see the error message flash, "Invalid username and/or password".

-Once done, make sure to remove `console.log(AuthService.isLoggedIn());`.

 **Logout**